Mohamed-ELMASRY-code/alx-system_engineering-devops/0x00-shell_basics/README.md

 (ln) = > Create a symbolic link
 (cp) = > copy file or directory
 ( mv [[:upper:]] ) =  > script that moves all files beginning with an uppercase letter to the directory
+(rm *~) = > script that deletes all files in the current working directory that end with the character ~ (mkdir -p) = > Instead of creating the missing parent directories one by one, it creates the missing ones in order